phenaproxima/starshot-prototype/README.md

 * Useful content types, already set up for translation, meta tags, pretty URLs, moderation, and scheduling.
 * A standard set of media types, with some enhancements (setting an image's focal point, for example, or better linking to uploaded documents).
 * An amazingly full-featured platform for building web forms with anti-spam protection.
-* A much nicer administrative experience than you'd get with plain Drupal, based on the Gin theme, plus the Navigation (now in core!) and Coffee modules.
+* A much nicer administrative experience than you'd get with plain Drupal, based on the Gin theme, plus the Navigation and Coffee modules.
 * Basic niceties:
   * An XML site map
   * Better date and time fields